HamedFathi/Replay/README.md

 # Replay

-Live coding is the best way for teaching and share your knowledge with others but as you know this is not easy!
-The idea behind writing this extension is to have live coding with hundred percent accuracy and less stressful moments!
+Live coding is the best way for teaching and sharing your knowledge with others but as you know this is not easy!
+The idea behind writing this extension is to have live coding with a hundred percent accuracy and less stressful moments!

 You can achieve the goal in two different ways: